rapidsai/cudf/.github/PULL_REQUEST_TEMPLATE.md

    added.

 3. There are CI checks in place to enforce that committed code follows our style and syntax standards.
-Please see the [contribution guide](../CONTRIBUTING.md) for more information about the checks we perform and how you can run them locally.
+Please see our contribution guide in `CONTRIBUTING.MD` in the project root for more information about the checks we perform and how you can run them locally.

 4. If you are closing an issue please use one of the automatic closing words as noted here: https://help.github.com/articles/closing-issues-using-keywords/